Enquire

 Your accommodation is proud to be the only company offering a camp product entirely based on local people residing in the country.
 They have indepth knowledge about the country, the region, the nature and the people, and your experience will reflect this.

-We have built into your experience a visit to the settlement of Kapisillit.
-With 68 inhabitants, one shop, a school and a church the settlement is a typical example of a Greenlandic village.
+We recommend a visit to the settlement of Kapisillit.
+With 35 inhabitants, one shop, a school and a church the settlement is a typical example of a Greenlandic village.
 You will have opportunity to explore this small village, visiting the locals and learn more about their way of life.

 Interactive Tour Map